-From the Fokker-Planck equation~\eqref{modified_FP_Eq} and its solution \eqref{Sol_Vol_FP.Eq}, a trajectory of the peak of the probability distribution is not the same as the classical trajectory of the inflaton field.
-In fact, unlike $P\qty(\varphi,t)$, the standard deviation of $P_V$ remains finite.
-This difference originates from the volume term in the Fokker-Planck eq.~\eqref{modified_FP_Eq}.
-Due to this difference, two distinct phases of inflation occur in our setup.
-One is the eternal inflation phase, and the other is the non-eternal inflation phase.
+From the Fokker-Planck equation~\eqref{modified_FP_Eq} and its solution \eqref{Sol_Vol_FP.Eq}, the trajectory of the peak of the probability distribution differs from the classical trajectory of the inflaton field.
+Unlike $P\qty(\varphi,t)$, the standard deviation of $P_V$ remains finite.
+This difference originates from the volume term in the Fokker-Planck equation~\eqref{modified_FP_Eq}.
+Because of this difference, two distinct phases, namely eternal and non-eternal inflation phases, occurred in the setup.
 The difference in these phases comes from the duration of inflation.

-If we take the volume-weighting for the probability distribution, the probability of the inflaton state increases due to the volume effect.
-Therefore, the peak of the probability distribution climbs the slope of the potential because the state with the highest value of the potential possesses the larger volume.
-Indeed, we can neglect the contribution of the states that possess a smaller volume.
-This effect prevents the probability distribution from reaching the bottom of the potential.
-Thus, the entropy approaches a constant value in the late time if the volume-weighting effect is dominant.
-From this, the condition that eternal inflation occurs is described as \cite{Nakao:1988yi}
+If we consider the volume-weighting for the probability distribution, the probability of the inflaton state increases owing to the volume effect.
+Then, the peak of the probability distribution climbs up the potential slope because the state with the higher potential value has a larger volume.
+We can neglect the contributions of states with smaller volumes, preventing the probability distribution from reaching the bottom of the potential.
+Thus, the Shannon entropy approaches a constant value in the late time if the volume-weighting effect is dominant.
+From this, the condition under which eternal inflation occurs is described by \cite{Nakao:1988yi}

-For the eternal inflation phase, the evolution of the entropies is shown in Fig.~\ref{fig:ssh_sgh_sv_a=1e-5_g=40}, and for the non-eternal inflation phase in Fig.~\ref{fig:ssh_sgh_a=1e-5_g=40_x_0=3000lam}.
-From these results, we can conclude that the Shannon entropy with the volume weighting does not violate the entropy bound \eqref{eq:ebound2}.

-In both cases without volume-weighting and with volume-weighting, the behavior of entropy does not have the parameter dependence in the late time limit as shown in Eqs.~\eqref{Late_time_limit_Non_volume_weight},~\eqref{Late_time_limit_volume_weight}.
-The parameter dependence exists only in the initial standard deviation, the period of inflation, and the value of the entropy bound.
-In the case of no volume-weighting, the entropy monotonically grows in time, and the maximum value does not exist.
-This is due to the limitation of the approximate solution we adopted.